SavageCore/node-ffprobe-installer/README.md

 Installs a binary of `ffprobe` for the current platform and provides a path and version.
 Supports Linux, Windows and Mac OS/X.

 A combination of package.json fields `optionalDependencies`, `cpu`, and `os` let's the installer only download the binary for the current platform.
-See also "Warnings during install", below.
+See also [Warnings during install](https://github.com/SavageCore/node-ffprobe-installer/blob/master/README.md#warnings-during-install).

 ## Install